max-b/mesh-playbooks/README.md

 work as well.
 All you have to do is make sure that your ssh pub key is in the authorized_keys file.
 Ansible *should* take care of the rest

+## Librarian-Ansible
+I found that using librarian-ansible was a decent way to consume other folks more elaborate playbooks.
+It is a ruby gem, and the Gemfile is under /ruby, but I'm crossing my fingers that there won't really be a need to tinker with it too much.

 # Usage

 `ansible all -m ping`